Region Proposal Rectification Towards Robust Instance Segmentation of Biological Images: Introduction

 Top-down framework highlights its superiority in object detection while it brings significant challenges.
 First, an ROI region could contain noisy pixels from neighbor objects, which is difficult to be suppressed by network.
 Second, a region proposal restricts the ROI space for intact and high-quality segmentation.
 A slight variation in region proposal location can cut off object boundary and result in incomplete mask (see Fig.~\ref{Figure1}).
 As a segmentation mask carries object's morphological properties (e.g., shape, volume) for biological image analysis, generating a complete segmentation mask is of great importance.

 In this paper, to address the challenging incomplete segmentation problem in top-down instance segmentation, we propose a region proposal rectification (RPR) module which involves two components: a progressive ROIAlign and an attentive feed-forward network (FFN).
 Progressive ROIAlign incorporates neighbor information into a series of ROI features and attentive FFN studies spatial relationships of features and delivers rectified region proposals.
 Segmentation masks are generated subsequently with the rectified proposals.
 On three biological image datasets, RPR shows significant improvement in region proposal location rectification and achieves favorable performances in instance segmentation for both anchor-based and anchor-free approaches (e.g., Mask R-CNN \cite{he2017mask} and CenterMask \cite{lee2020centermask}).
 Results suggest that the proposed method is able to serve for general top-down instance segmentation of biological images.
+To the best of our knowledge, we are the first work that adopts this Transformer-based architecture on the refinement of region proposals in biological instance segmentation.